Magic Johnson steps down as LA Lakers president of basketball operations

 Johnson scored the biggest free agent coup of this past offseason when superstar LeBron James signed with the Lakers as a free agent.
 But James struggled with a groin injury that limited him to 55 games this season and the Lakers fell out of the playoff race following the All-Star break as rumors of an aborted trade for New Orleans Pelicans star Anthony Davis and its effect on the young Lakers team swirled in the media.

+Johnson, a longtime broadcaster and beloved basketball figure before moving into the Lakers front office, has been investigated four times for tampering after everything from a joking comment about Paul George on Jimmy Kimmel's talk show to his response to an email sent to him by Philadelphia's Ben Simmons.

+"I thought about [Miami Heat star] Dwyane Wade retiring [Wednesday], and I can't even tweet that out or be there," Johnson said.
+"Serena Williams called me a week ago and said, `Will you mentor me and be on my advisory board?'
+And I said, `Yeah, I'm going to do that.'
+So when Ben Simmons called and we went through the proper channels and they made me look like the bad guy out of that situation, but I didn't do anything wrong ...
+I was thinking about all those times, all those guys who want me to mentor them or be a part of their lives, and I can't even do that.
+I had more fun on the other side."

 The Lakers, have won 16 NBA championships, second only to the archrival Boston Celtics, but have not made the playoffs since 2013.
+Johnson won five titles with the Lakers in the 1980s before retiring abruptly in 1991 by announcing that he had contracted HIV.
+He returned to coach the team for 16 games during the 1993-94 season and played in 32 games during the 1995-96 season, largely off the bench.

+Johnson has enjoyed a prosperous post-playing career, with many business interests along with ownership stakes in the Los Angeles Dodgers and Los Angeles FC.